JMHah/ist303_spr25/slides/week06_slides_data.md

 ```
 chr(83)
-chr(115)  #illustrates the upper/lower sorting in the homework
+chr(115)  #illustrates the upper/lower sorting in the string homework
 ```

 ---